dougrich/tokenerator/PARITY.md

     - [x] differentiate with letters
   - [x] I can download the set as a .zip
   - [x] I can download or print the set as a .pdf
+- [ ] I can click a part and start editing colors for it

 Additional goals:

+- [ ] When I add a new part, it becomes the active one for color changes
 - [ ] I can undo/redo actions in the token editor
 - [ ] I can see the progress of my set to binary conversion
 - [ ] I can save my own color selections